gupta-gururaj/websockets/README.md

 2. Run command - go run *.go

 Testing from extension
-1. Set this URL - ws://127.0.0.1:8083/ws of the extension and connect
+1. Set this URL - ws://127.0.0.1:8083/ws on the server URL in extension and hit connect
-2. Set this dummy JSON and hit the send
+2. Set this dummy JSON data in message and hit the send {
-    {
       "action": "abc",
       "username": "aqw",